EmilePapillon/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0.0                           | Speed limit 50 km/h                                                                   |
 | 0,0                       | Speed limit 60 km/h                                                          |

 There are many "speed limit" predictions, which might be due to the fact the dataset is biased by having more of these examples and less of the others.
 I have yet to find out a good way to augment it.
+Strangely there is a huge difference between the performance of those images and the accurancy of the test set.